Toonbox: History

 Starting from 2013, the studio has been focusing mainly on animated series for kids.

 Since 2014, Toonbox leaders have been urging against anti-advertisement policy in animated cinematograph and television for the sake of industry development.

-In 2014, a new episode of Mr. Freeman dedicated to a truly acute topic in Russia — bitcoin, has been shown in 130 cities worldwide at a time.

-In 2014, the headquarters of the company has moved to Cyprus.
+A new episode of Mr. Freeman was dedicated to a truly acute topic in Russia — bitcoin, has been shown in 130 cities worldwide at a time.
+The headquarters of the company moved to Cyprus.
 The move turned out to be in the spotlight of mass media both in Russia and abroad.